dd86k/fwod/README.md

 - [x] Multi-layer buffers
 - [x] Collision system
 - [x] Menu
-- [ ] Random chamber generator (Milestone) <
+- [ ] Random chamber generator <
 - [ ] Floor system
 - [ ] Enemy system
-- [ ] Attacking system
+- [ ] Attack system
 - [ ] Items
-- [ ] Inventory system (Milestone)
+- [ ] Inventory system
 - [ ] Leveling system
 - [ ] Bosses (Optional)
 - [ ] Final bug fixing round
 - [ ] Optimization round
 - [ ] Wiki (Optional)
-- [ ] Official Release (Milestone)
+- [ ] Official Release (Release)
 - [ ] Celebrate!

 ### Builds
-Some builds will be available on my [website](http://www.wilomgfx.net/didier/pages/fwod.html) (When I reach 5000 tweets).
+Builds will be available on my [website](http://www.wilomgfx.net/didier/pages/fwod.html).
-A "GameServer" (cool name huh?) will be available to play the game via SSH (no Mono/.NET required!).

-It will be accessible via this command:

-`ssh -p 1337 -l anon {IP/address to be announced}`

 ### General Issues
-- Code is _very_ unoptimized
+- Code may be _very_ unoptimized

-  - May redo the entire structure of it
+### Contributing
+You are free to fork my project in order to provide bug correcting suggestions.
+I try to be open ears most of the time.

 ### License
 This project uses the MIT license, which you can read from the LICENSE file.
+Copyright information is included in the LICENSE file.

 pls no bully :ok_hand::eyes::ok_hand::eyes::ok_hand::poop: